Mitsubishi Motors Project

 Lead UX Designer

-The new site needed to provide a foundation for a multi-year roadmap of digital marketing and promotion projects for the organisation.
+The new Mitsubishi site needed to act as a foundation for a multi-year roadmap of digital marketing and promotion projects for the organisation.

-I served as Lead UX Designer from initial Discovery and Research through to the launch of the site, and worked with a Lead UI Designer to develop a design approach that would complement the client’s visual branding, image, and video resources.
+I served as Lead UX Designer from initial Discovery and Research through to the launch of the site, and worked with a Lead UI Designer to develop a design approach that would complement the client’s visual branding, image, and video resources, and allow marketing to build cutomised pages for different vehicles and different audiences.

 DISCOVERY